Sam Rushworth: Political career

 Rushworth stood in the seats of Blackpool North and Cleveleys in 2015 and Tatton in 2017.

 He was selected as the Labour Party's prospective parliamentary candidate for Bishop Auckland in 2022, a previously 'Red Wall' seat, but one of many that fell to the Conservatives at the 2019 General Election in 2022.
 He successfully contested the seat in the 2024 general election, winning 17,036 votes, or 42.1% of the overall vote, with a majority of 6,672.
 He was also the chair of Bishop Auckland Constituency Labour Party.

-He has served on the executive board of the Labour Campaign for International Development (LCID) and is known for his advocacy on issues such as child poverty.
+He has served on the executive board of the Labour Campaign for International Development (LCID) and is known for his advocacy on issues including child poverty.

-He is a member of the International Development Select Committee, and chairs the T-levels and Extraordinary Rendition All-Party Parliamentary Groups (APPG), as well as being co-chair of the Investment Fraud and fairer Financial Services APPG, and a vice chair of the Rural Services, Men and Boys' issues and Climate Nature and Security APPGs.
+He is a member of the International Development Select Committee, and chairs the T-levels All-party parliamentary group (APPG), as well as being co-chair of the Men and Boy's Issues APPG, and a vice chair of the Rural Services and Climate Nature and Security APPGs.

 He voted against the Terminally Ill Adults (end of life) Bill, which would legalise assisted dying in the UK at both second and third reading.

 In May 2025, a man was sentenced to one and half years in prison for repeatedly threatening to kill him, in comments referred to by the judge at sentencing as "vile."
+The man later died in prison, with Rushworth sending condolences.

 In July 2025 he was one of 127 MPs who signed the reasoned amendment protesting against the Universal Credit and PIP Bill, before ultimately voting for the legislation after concessions were made by the Government, including the cancellation of any immediate changes to PIP.

+In February 2026 he voted with the Government to remove the two-child limit on Universal Credit.

 Personal life

-Rushworth is married to Siobhain, and they have five children He is a member of the Church of Jesus Christ of Latter-day Saints and has worked with the church to bring delegations of women and youth from countries affected by interfaith conflict.
-He has said that his grandmother died as a result of the Infected Blood Scandal.
+Rushworth is married to Siobhain, a midwife in the NHS.
+They have five children.
+He is a member of the Church of Jesus Christ of Latter-day Saints and has worked with the church to promote religious freedom and bring delegations of women and youth from countries affected by interfaith conflict to Parliament.